-It’s safe to say that the firm with some of the most variable scores in the Legal Cheek Trainee and Junior Lawyer Survey is a bit of an enigma.
+It’s safe to say that the firm is a bit of an enigma.
 With its roots in London stemming from legacy City outfit Nicholson Graham & Jones, which was brought into the K&L Gates fold in 2005, the firm is now one of the top 20 biggest in the world, yet the City office retains a certain Englishness.

 Strengths include those BigLaw staples of corporate, high-end litigation and real estate, while the firm also has well-regarded niches in sports law and electoral law.
 Interestingly, K&L Gates lawyers were also brought on to review viral video app TikTok’s content moderation policy.

 Despite some rather average financial performances in recent years, the mood in the firm’s London office seems pretty good.
 The training has apparently “improved drastically over the last few years”, and there are now “great supervisors who encourage you to take responsibility while ensuring you’re not left to panic alone”.
 The small trainee intake – it dishes out just 12 TCs each year — “means that you are often given higher-level work”.
 As you would expect those trainees are pretty tight.
 “I didn’t think I’d be friends with other lawyers until I came here,” reflects one rookie, whilst another tells us that they’ve “made friends for life!”